lubianat/bib/README.md

-# Wikidata Bib Manager v0
+# Wikidata Bib - Literature Manager and dashboard

 This repo is a propotype for bibliography management using Wikidata.